ekp8/Chessground/README.md

 This is an interactive Chessboard demo using the Chessground library.
 Purpose

 This project serves as a playground for me to test and experiment with the Chessground library.
-It is intended for personal experimentation and development.
 Eventually, I plan to host the demo on GitHub Pages.
 Features

     Interactive chessboard powered by Chessground